 Practices that keep service human-sized and holy

-Begin with a breath prayer before events: inhale “Here I am,” exhale “Send me.”
+Begin with a breath prayer before worship events: inhale “Here I am,” exhale “Send me.”
 Pair this with a simple check-in: How is my pace today?
 If rushed, pause for thirty seconds and ask for right-sized expectations.

 Close each serving day with a two-line examen: Where did I sense grace?
 Where do I need grace?
 Keep notes in your phone or a small notebook to track God’s quiet practices for a full heart over these 30 days.